 The Bottom Line

-Swrve will be ‘GDPR ready’ on or before May 25th, and is ready to work with all our customers and prospects to respond in a timely and accurate fashion to all GDPR related requests from their own customers and users.
+Swrve has been ‘GDPR ready’ since before May 25th 2018, and is ready to work with all our customers and prospects to respond in a timely and accurate fashion to all GDPR related requests from their own customers and users.